compmem/smile/docs/tutorial.rst

     random.shuffle(words)

-Our list of words is now a list of dictionaries, in which ``words[x]['stimulus']`` will give us the word and ``words[x]['condtion']`` will give us whether the word has an even or an odd length.
-Like in the last example, the next thing we must do is initialize all of our experiment parameters. **key_list** is what keys our participant will be pressing later.
+The list of words is now a list of dictionaries, in which ``words[x]['stimulus']`` will provide the word and ``words[x]['condtion']`` will provide whether the word has an even or an odd length.
+Similar to the last example, the next step is to initialize all of our experiment parameters. **key_list** is what keys the participant will be pressing later.

 .. code-block:: python